-It is always customary to exchange insurance information at the scene of the accident.
+What if the other driver won’t give me their insurance information?
+Well, it is always customary to exchange insurance information at the scene of the accident.
 If you face a situation where the other person does not want to give you their information, do not worry.
 You can still file a claim even if others do not cooperate.
-If the other driver refuses to give you the required information, that does not mean that you will be stuck paying for medical bills or for car repairs.
+If the other driver refuses to give you their information, that does not mean that you will be stuck paying for medical bills or for car repairs.

 Below, we have put together some helpful tips on what to do if someone refuses to give you their insurance information.

-- Check for damages and injuries – your first priority after an accident is to make sure that no one is injured.
+Your first priority after an accident is to make sure that no one is suffering from injuries.
 If someone is injured, make sure you call 911 to the scene right away.

-- Remain Calm – it is very important to remain calm after an accident; especially when the other driver refuses to give you their information.
-If you get into an altercation with the other driver or passenger(s) of the other car, you could not only be hurt, but you could be charged with assault.
+It is very important to remain calm after an accident; especially when the other driver refuses to give you their information.
+If you get into an altercation with the other driver or passenger(s) of the other car, you not only risk being hurt, but you also risk facing charges.
 If your first attempt to gather information is unsuccessful, the best thing to do is to walk away.

-- Gather information – gathering as much information as necessary is always important if you have been in accident.
-But it is probably much more important if the other driver will not give you the information the is required.
+Gathering as much information as necessary is always important if you have been in accident.
+However, it is much more important for you to gather this information if the other driver will not give it to you.
 Try to write down the license plate number, make and model of the car, etc. If there were any witnesses, write their names and numbers down and share it with the police as well as your insurance company.

-- Notify the insurance company – the sooner you notify your insurance company of your accident, the sooner the claim process and investigation can begin.
-Typically, you can expect to hear back from an insurance adjuster or a claim representative within a day or two after you have filed your claim.
+The sooner you notify your insurance company of your accident, the sooner the claim process and investigation can begin.
+You can expect to hear back from an insurance adjuster within a day or two after you file a claim.

-- Contact a personal injury attorney – if you or anyone in your vehicle have been injured in an accident, contact a personal injury attorney.
-A personal injury attorney will be able to take the burden off of your shoulders by helping to deal with the insurance companies, while you are focused on healing.
+If you or anyone in your vehicle have been injured in an accident, contact a personal injury attorney.
+A personal injury attorney will take the burden off of your shoulders by dealing with the insurance companies.
+This is so you can focus on your healing.

-The people who generally do not like to give out their insurance information fall under one or more of the following categories:
+People who do not like to give out their insurance information fall under one or more of the following categories: